phthom/IBMCloudPrivate31/4-HelmLab.md

 ### 3. Install a package

-Before you can install any package, there is a new feature called Container Image Security Enforcement.
+Before you can install any package, there is a new feature called **Container Image Security Enforcement**.
 IBM Container Image Security Enforcement is available as a Kubernetes chart.
 IBM Container Image Security Enforcement is enabled by default during the IBM Cloud Private installation.

 For the purpose of this exercise and to avoid security control on the imported images, we are going to delete this feature (it can be added thru a chart in the catalog ) :

-`helm delete --purge cise --tls`
+`helm delete --purge  image-security-enforcement --tls`

 Now we can install any package and any image (without the security enforcement).
 For example, to install the WordPress package, run the following command: